elastic/kibana/src/plugins/kibana_utils/docs/state_sync/no_state_containers.md

 # Using state syncing utilities without state containers

-It is possible to use `syncState` utility even if your app not using [state containers](../state_containers).
+It is possible to use `syncState` utility even if your app is not using [state containers](../state_containers).
-The `state` which is passed into `syncState` function should implement following interface:
+The `state` which is passed into `syncState` function should just implement this simple interface:

 ```ts
 export interface BaseStateContainer<State extends BaseState> {